ozmad/mongo-java-driver/README.md

 ## About This Fork

+This was forked from: https://github.com/mongodb/mongo-java-driver/ Starting from mongodb 3.6 dots and dollar signes are allowed in fields names but a validation in the maing repository prevents this.
-This was forked from: https://github.com/mongodb/mongo-java-driver/ It was created as a temproary bypass for this dots and dollar signs "bug/improvement": https://jira.mongodb.org/browse/JAVA-2810
+It was created as a (hopefully) temproary bypass for that dots and dollar signs "bug/improvement": https://jira.mongodb.org/browse/JAVA-2810

 ## Release Notes